 Exterior Wood Siding Types (Best Design Options)

-Exterior wood siding is a type of building material that is usually installed on the exteriors of the house or building.
+Siding is a type of building material that is usually installed on the exteriors of the house or building.
 It can come in various compositions, including vinyl, metal, composites, wood, masonry, and fiber cement.
+Thereโs a pretty good chance youโre already familiar with an exterior wood siding; you probably just didnโt have a name to identify it.
+Whichever it is, thereโs bound to be particular exterior wood siding types that will suit your needs, budget, and preference.

-On that note, exterior wood siding remains the top choice for the best exterior siding.
-In fact, other alternatives are still build to replicate the overall look and feel of wood, which is understandable, to say the least, since this type of siding provides natural insulation and also allows for easy installation.
+Exterior siding is usually installed over the house wrap and serves as the outer covering aspect of the house.
+Aside from its appealing quality, it also boosts a homeโs durability against outside elements.
+On that note, exterior wood siding remains the top choice.
+In fact, other alternatives are still build to replicate the overall look and feel of wood, which is understandable, to say the least, since this type provides natural insulation and also allows for easy installation.

 What Are The Different Types Of Wood Siding?

 Cladding your home with wood can provide a classic and timeless look for your house.
-It can also fit in well with environmentally aware homeowners as wood is a renewable resource and installation and repairs are quite manageable as they don’t require more than basic carpentry skills.
+It can also fit in well with environmentally aware homeowners as wood is a renewable resource and installation and repairs are quite manageable as they donโt require more than basic carpentry skills.
+Furthermore, here are other top exterior wood siding options you can consider:

 Pine

-Pine wood texture Although categorized as a softwood, pine is pretty good at holding and maintaining a finish and can last for a very long time.
+Although categorized as a softwood, pine is pretty good at holding and maintaining a finish and can last for a very long time.

-If you’re doing your wood siding project on a tight budget, pine is a relatively cheap option compared to other alternatives that also work great with painting or staining jobs.
+If youโre doing your wood siding project on a tight budget, pine is a relatively cheap option compared to other alternatives that also work great with painting or staining jobs.

 The only downside to pine is it can be susceptible to wood rot so even if maintenance is pretty manageable, you need to make sure to repair any possible leaks and apply a wood preservative containing copper or borate.